Understand calling in Microsoft Teams

 To learn more about emergency address and locations, review What are emergency locations, addresses and call routing?

-Phone System voicemail, powered by Azure Voicemail services, supports voicemail deposits to Exchange mailbox only and doesn’t support third-party email systems.
+Cloud Voicemail, powered by Azure Voicemail services, supports voicemail deposits to Exchange mailbox only and doesn’t support third-party email systems.

-Phone System voicemail includes voicemail transcription, which is enabled for all users in your organization by default.
+Cloud Voicemail includes voicemail transcription, which is enabled for all users in your organization by default.
 Your business might require that you disable voicemail transcription for specific users or everyone throughout the organization.

 - Review Azure PBX voicemail support for Exchange Server to understand how to enable on-premises Exchange to support Phone System voicemail.